offalynne/Input/docs/5.0/Functions-(Players).md

 |`xbox 360`|`xbox one`          |`saturn`             |
 |`snes`    |`n64`               |`gamecube`           |

 If the player has no connected gamepad then this function will return `unknown`.
+If you provide a [binding](Verbs-and-Bindings) to check, and Input is running in [multidevice mode](Input-Sources?id=input_source_modemultidevice), then this function will return the gamepad type for the specific gamepad associated with the provided binding.

-?> If the player has multiple gamepad [sources](Input-Sources) assigned to them then this function will return the type for the first connected gamepad.
+?> If the player has multiple gamepad [sources](Input-Sources) assigned to them, and no binding is provided, then this function will return the type for the first connected gamepad.

 &nbsp;